Blake Cederlind: Pittsburgh Pirates

-Cederlind signed with Pittsburgh for $285,000, and was assigned to the Bristol Pirates.
+Cederlind signed with Pittsburgh for $285,000, and was assigned to the Rookie-level Bristol Pirates.
 Over six starts, he went 0–1 with a 4.67 ERA.
-In 2017, Cederlind spent the season with the West Virginia Power where he pitched to a 2–3 record and 7.76 ERA over 25 games (seven starts), striking out 55 batters over 58 innings.
-He returned to West Virginia to begin the 2018 season and was promoted to the Bradenton Marauders in June.
+In 2017, Cederlind spent the season with the Single-A West Virginia Power where he pitched to a 2–3 record and 7.76 ERA over 25 games (seven starts), striking out 55 batters over 58 innings.
+He returned to West Virginia to begin the 2018 season and was promoted to the Class-A Advanced Bradenton Marauders in June.
 Over 49 2/3 innings between both teams, he pitched to a 4–4 record and 4.89 ERA while striking out 54 batters.
-Cederlind returned to Bradenton to begin 2019 before being promoted to the Altoona Curve in May.
-In August, he was promoted to the Indianapolis Indians with whom he finished the season.
+Cederlind returned to Bradenton to begin 2019 before he was promoted to the Double-A Altoona Curve in May.
+In August, he was promoted to the Triple-A Indianapolis Indians with whom he finished the season.
 Over 41 relief appearances between the three clubs, Cederlind went 5–2 with a 2.28 ERA, striking out 55 over 59 1/3 innings.

 Cederlind was added to the Pirates 40-man roster following the 2019 season.
 On July 5, 2020, it was announced that Cederlind had tested positive for COVID-19.
 On September 15, Cederlind was promoted to the major leagues for the first time and made his debut against the Cincinnati Reds.

 On March 12, 2021, Cederlind was placed on the 60-day injured list due to a strained ulnar collateral ligament in his right elbow.
 On March 23, 2021, Cederlind underwent Tommy John surgery, causing him to miss the 2021 season.
 On November 10, 2022, Cederlind was sent outright off of the 40-man roster.

-Cederlind returned from injury in 2023, making 5 appearances for the Single-A Bradenton Marauders and struggling to a 13.50 ERA with six strikeouts in six innings pitched.
+Cederlind returned from injury in 2023, making five appearances for Bradenton and struggling to a 13.50 ERA with six strikeouts in six innings pitched.
 On May 31, 2023, Cederlind was released by the Pirates organization.

 San Diego Padres

 On June 8, 2023, Cederlind signed a minor league contract with the San Diego Padres organization.
-Cederlind made five appearances split between the rookie–level Arizona Complex League Padres and Double–A San Antonio Missions; in 4 2/3 innings, he surrendered six runs on five hits and seven walks with seven strikeouts.
+Cederlind made five appearances split between the Rookie–level Arizona Complex League Padres and Double–A San Antonio Missions; in 4 2/3 innings, he surrendered six runs on five hits and seven walks with seven strikeouts.
 On July 14, Cederlind was released by the Padres.

+Arizona Diamondbacks

+On April 6, 2026, after two years of inactivity, Cederlind signed a minor league contract with the Arizona Diamondbacks.
+He appeared in 15 games split between the rookie–level Arizona Complex League Diamondbacks and Double–A Amarillo Sod Poodles, compiling an 0–1 record and 5.02 ERA with 12 strikeouts and three saves across 14 1/3 innings pitched.
+Cederlind was released by the Diamondbacks on August 10.